The Food Trust's Food Bucks Network

 The Food Trust Solution

-For every $5 spent using SNAP at participating markets, customers receive a $2 Philly Food Bucks coupon for fresh fruits and vegetables, increasing the purchasing power of lower-income farmers market shoppers by 40%.
+For every $5 spent using SNAP at participating markets, customers receive a $2 Food Buck coupon for fresh fruits and vegetables, increasing the purchasing power of farmers market shoppers who use SNAP by 40%.

 With funding provided by the United States Department of Agriculture (USDA) through its Food Insecurity Nutrition Incentive (FINI) grant program and with the support of local partners, The Food Trust is working to expand the Food Bucks program into a statewide initiative with offerings in a variety of retail settings.
 This program aims to not only increase fresh produce purchases but also benefit local healthy food venues by increasing the demand for fruits and vegetables in lower-income neighborhoods.

 The Food Trust is also collaborating with Olivares Food Market in South Philadelphia to introduce Philly Food Bucks to a corner store, where SNAP shoppers can earn $1 in Philly Food Bucks for every $2 they spend using SNAP.
-In Pittsburgh, SNAP shoppers can earn Food Bucks at Carl's Cafe (337 5th Ave.
-Rankin, PA) and Dylamato's Market.
+In Pittsburgh, SNAP shoppers can earn Food Bucks at Carl's Cafe in Rankin and Dylamato's Market in Hazelwood.

 Community groups working in Philadelphia with SNAP-eligible populations can apply to distribute Food Bucks by filing out the Application for Community Distribution.
 Return by or fax, 215-575-0466.